Top Answers to Artificial Intelligence Interview Questions

-AI is a field of computer science wherein the cognitive functions of human brain is studied and tried to be replicated on a machine/system.
-Artificial Intelligence is today widely used for various applications like computer vision, speech recognition, decision-making, perception, reasoning, cognitive capabilities and so on.
+Artificial Intelligence is a field of computer science wherein the cognitive functions of the human brain are studied and tried to be replicated on a machine/system.
+Artificial Intelligence is today widely used for various applications like computer vision, speech recognition, decision-making, perception, reasoning, cognitive capabilities, and so on.

 - Natural language processing

 - Sales prediction